 Since 1985, The Malaysian Government has banned exports of 27 designated tree species and all logs exceeding 12 inches in diameter with a view to increasing the degree of domestic lumber processing.
-The State of Sabah introduced export restrictions in November 1996 and set an annual export quota of 0.16 million cubic meters in 2018.
+The State of Sabah introduced export quantitative restrictions in November 1996 and export ban on logs in May 2018.
 The State of Sarawak has implemented export quotas since 1999 to set aside a certain share (80% from July 2017) of logs produced in natural forests for in-state processing.
-It has also implemented export restrictions on Ramin logs and Hollow Alan Batu logs since 1980 and 1993, respectively.
+It has also implemented export ban on Ramin logs and Hollow Alan Batu logs since 1980 and 1993, respectively.